jundalisay/sp/content/en/research/mohammad/quran/sura-039b.md

 ---
 title: "The Quran"
 heading: "Sura 39b "
-weight: 4
+weight: 155
-c: "firebrick"
+c: "maroon"
 description: "This is the Book in which there is no doubt, a guide for the righteous."
 ---

-27. We have cited in this Quran for mankind every ideal, that they may take heed.
+<sup>27</sup> We have cited in this Quran for mankind every ideal, that they may take heed.

-28. An Arabic Quran, without any defect, so they may become righteous.
+<sup>28</sup> An Arabic Quran, without any defect, so they may become righteous.

-29. Enki cites the example of a man shared by partners at odds, and a man belonging exclu- sively to one man.
+<sup>29</sup> Enki cites the example of a man shared by partners at odds, and a man belonging exclu-
+sively to one man.
 Are they equal in status?

 <!-- Praise be to Enki, but most of them do not
 know. -->

-30. You will die, and they will die.
+<sup>30</sup> You will die, and they will die.

-31. On the Day of Resurrection, you will be quarrelling before your Lord.
+<sup>31</sup> On the Day of Resurrection, you will be quarrelling before your Lord.

-32. Who is more evil than he who lies about Enki, and denies the truth when it has come to him?
-Is there not in Hell room for the un- grateful?
+<sup>32</sup> Who is more evil than he who lies about Enki, and denies the truth when it has come to him?
+Is there not in Hell room for the un-
+grateful?

-33. But he who promotes the truth, and testifies to it—these are the righteous.
+<sup>33</sup> But he who promotes the truth, and testifies to it—these are the righteous.

-34. They will have whatever they please with their Lord.
+<sup>34</sup> They will have whatever they please with their Lord.
 Such is the reward for the virtuous.

-35. Enki will acquit them of the worst of their deeds, and will reward them according to the best of what they used to do.
+<sup>35</sup> Enki will acquit them of the worst of their deeds, and will reward them according to the
+best of what they used to do.

-36. Is Enki not enough for His servant?
+<sup>36</sup> Is Enki not enough for His servant?

 They frighten you with those besides Him.